ericpruitt/chrono-ark-unofficial-soundtrack-generator/README.md

 with Python 3.9+, but it should work on any operating system that has the "ffmpeg" and "ffprobe" executables in a `$PATH`/`%PATH%` directory and any version of Python starting from 3.6.
 On Windows, the FFmpeg binaries can also be placed in the same directory as the script.
+The script adjusts the volume of "Azar Boss Theme Phase 2 (feat.
+FiNE)" since its average loudness is relatively high.
+This change can be reverted by deleting the "volume" function call inside the song definition in "make.py".

 **NOTE:** I made this script because, at the time of this writing, the game's music is not available for purchase.
 If you are reading this after the official